bradchristie/taminations-flutter/assets/c1/magic_column_formation.md

 > ![alt](magic_column_circulate_2.png)
 >

-Teaching Hint: You can point out that the ends are holding opposite hands from the centers--e.g., the ends have right hands joined, and the centers have left hands joined.
+*Teaching Hint:* You can point out that the ends are holding opposite hands from the centers--for example, the ends have right hands joined, and the centers have left hands joined.

-If you leave the circulate path (e.g., in Magic Column Transfer, shown below), just finish the call as usual.
+If you leave the circulate path (for example, in Magic Column Transfer, shown below), just finish the call as usual.
 In this example, the ending wave is left-handed because the centers have lefts before the final Extend: